iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.royalmail.app.droid___6.0.4/report.md

 <img src="2_star_reviews_wordcloud.png" alt="com.royalmail.app.droid 2 reviews"/>
 </p>

+> Got there eventually but not a straight forward process.
+Like something from 2010.<br> :date: __2021-01-29 08:08:07__

+> Useless they delivered to my house every day but don't have my address in the app therefore cant even log on or do anything<br> :date: __2021-01-26 21:24:17__

+> Difficult to track things<br> :date: __2021-01-25 16:16:27__

+> Needs quite a bit of work to make it worth having on the phone.
+It tells you you've had an attempted delivery, but with the same notification you cannot book a redelivery.
+Makes no sense.<br> :date: __2021-01-24 11:49:15__

 > Gives you no option to talk to a real person in a live chat when you want to find out what's happened to your package you go round and round in circles with the options they give you and end up no better off you would of thought a company as big as royal mail would have that option and more tracking info so far not impressed at all<br> :date: __2021-01-20 19:59:54__

 > App can be good but is limited and annoying.
 If registered and track items if you are out on delivery it doesn't let you schedule redelivery using details on app.You have to manually enter everything including address to redeliver.<br> :date: __2021-01-20 17:19:05__